Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

-for a mass $M$.
-If so, their inner engines may well be luminous in gravitational waves over the lifetime of the inner engine, i.e., up to tens of seconds indicated by long GRBs \citep{van01b}.
-Consequently, GRBs are of considerable interest as candidate sources of gravitational radiation that may be probed by upcoming detectors LIGO-Virgo in the US and Europe and KAGRA in Japan. ``{\em If gravitational waves are detected from one or more gamma-burst triggers, the waves will almost certainly reveal the physical nature of the trigger}'' \citep{cut02}.
+If so, their engines might be luminous in gravitational waves over the lifetime of the inner engine, i.e., up to tens of seconds indicated by long GRBs \citep{van01b} - ``{\em If gravitational waves are detected from one or more gamma-burst triggers, the waves will almost certainly reveal the physical nature of the trigger}'' \citep{cut02}.

-However, GRB triggers within the sensitivity distance of LIGO-Virgo and KAGRA are rare and they are difficult to detect due to beaming.
-Even corrected for beaming, the true GRB event rate is about one per year within a distance of 100 Mpc.
-Practically, it is rather similar to the event rate of double neutron star coalescence.
-To within the distance to Virgo $(D\simeq 20$ Mpc), it implies about one event per century.
-Beaming is less severe in afterglow emission that follows the prompt phase decreases as the blast wave slows down and, at late times, the emission is ultimately roughly isotropic.
+GRB170817A is a nearby SGRB that led to the first successful detection GW170817 of a binary neutron star merger \citep{abb17}.
+At a distance of 40 Mpc, GW170817 was fortuitous, since the event rate of GRBs within the sensitivity distance of LIGO-Virgo and KAGRA is quite sparse.
+Even corrected for beaming, the true GRB event rate is about one per year within a distance of 100 Mpc, similar to the event rate of double neutron star coalescence, or about one per century within the distance to Virgo $(D\simeq 20$ Mpc).
+Beaming is less severe in afterglow emission that follows the prompt phase as the blast wave slows down and, at late times, the emission is ultimately roughly isotropic.
 In such cases, an observer might detect an orphan afterglow emission at radio wavelengths \citep{lev02}, a few months after the explosion.
 Identifying GRBs by afterglow emissions leaves uncertain the true time-of-onset of the trigger, however, hampering efficient search for an accompany gravitational wave burst.
-For SGRBs from mergers, considerable improvement in sensitivity will be realised in the upcoming advanced generation of LIGO-Virgo and KAGRA at frequencies up to a few hundred Hz by advanced seismic suspension.
-However, at higher frequencies expected to be relevant to LGRBs from CC-SNe, improvement in sensitivity requires high laser power expected in next generation detectors.
-For instance, a sensitivity distance out to 35 Mpc by advanced VIRGO-LIGO and KAGRA may include the LLGRB event GRB 980425/SN1998bw \citep{gal98}.
-Our perspectives hereby improve but not substantially with an anticipated rate of one detectable GRB-SN every few years.

-To circumvent the above mentioned observational limitations to detect long GRBs, we propose a focus on type Ib/c supernovae \citep{mae02,mae08,fru06}, that are far more numerous given their relatively small branching ratio of about 1\% into long GRBs.
-Core-collapse supernovae (CC-SNe) form a remarkably heterogenous class of events (Fig. \ref{figSN1987A3}), and the most energetic events of type Ib/c stand out as the parent population of normal LGRBs.
+A search for gravitational radiation from SN of type Ib/c \citep{mae02,mae08,fru06} appears opportune, given that they are far more numerous than LGRBs by about two orders of magnitude, representing about 20\% of all core-collapse supernovae (CC-SNe).
+CC-SNe are remarkably heterogenous (Fig. \ref{figSN1987A3}) with a ratio of about two-to-one of narrow- to broad-line events with relatively high velocities of mass ejecta.
+The most energetic events of type Ib/c stand out as the parent population of normal LGRBs.